-Earlier this week, during the Google I/O 2018 keynote address, the company surprised the audience at the event, along with people watching the live stream, with a demo of a previously unrevealed feature in Gmail.
+During the Google I/O 2018 keynote address, the company surprised the audience at the event, along with people watching the live stream, with a demo of a previously unrevealed feature in Gmail.
 It’s called Smart Compose, and it uses technology based on Google’s auto-complete feature in search to suggest the best word or phrases that Gmail writers can use while composing an email.

-Enabling Smart Compose in Gmail
+Enabling Smart Compose in Gmail on the web

 You should now be able to type emails in Gmail with the Smart Compose feature.
 If you want to accept one of its suggestions for a better word or phrase, just press the tab key.
 That’s all there is to it.
 If you decide that you don’t want to use Smart Compose anymore, just go back through the steps as shown above, but at the end, tap on the Writing Suggestions Off selection.

 Smart Compose tips